-Dealing with a rebellious teen can be tough.
+Dealing with rebellious teens can be tough.
 Homes with rebellious teens can descend into chaos with lots of yelling, slammed doors, angry retorts to innocent questions, and refusing to do homework.
 Over the years, I have learned the strategies that work versus those that are ineffective.
-Here are the ones I have found work the best.
+Here are the ones I have found to work the best.

 1. Figure Out What Your Are Prepared to Put Up With